 On-Demand Trainings

-Title: Supported Employment –
+Title: The Principles of Supported Employment

-Developing Relationships with Employers
+Title: Developing Relationships with Employers

 This module addresses the Supported Employment principle of job development.
 Job development is a set of skills used to develop and build relationships with the business community.
 Job development is a critical component to effective employment services.
 Services that incorporate job development have more successful employment outcomes.
 This module describes effective tools and strategies to use when job developing in the community.